 Conference participants and guests will certainly enjoy their Friday evening event at the fabulous Naples Botanical Gardens.
-What could be more fantastic than a nice dinner nestled into The Garden with talks and tours.
+What could be more fantastic than a fabulous dinner nestled into The Garden with talks and tours?
 You will NOT want to miss this one.

 So, mark you calendar now!

 For more details, click the links to the left.